Bradley Wiggins Confirms Retirement After 20-Year Career, 5 Olympic Gold Medals, Historical Tour De France Win

 When his art teacher asked him what he was going to do after leaving school, he told her that he was “going to be Olympic champion” and “wear the yellow jersey in the Tour.”
 How did his teacher respond to his statement?
 Bradley stated that she laughed and then asked him what was he really going to do.

 Wiggins apparently did not allow his art teacher’s laughter to hold him back from turning that childhood pipe dream into a reality.
-Nearly 6 years later at the age of 18, according to Daily Mail, Bradley Wiggins won his first senior medal at the 1998 Commonwealth Games.
+Nearly six years later at the age of 18, according to Daily Mail, Bradley Wiggins won his first senior medal at the 1998 Commonwealth Games.

 Junior World Championships 1998.
 Bradley Wiggins #Richmond2015 #UCI2015 pic.twitter.com/5jFT8wXPmj